 Some will fall under different categories, but for the most part, zero tax countries are the easiest to identify because the tax rate will simply be zero.

 Different corporate tax systems work for different types of companies.
 That is why the first step to creating a holistic offshore plan is to understand what is unique about your business, your goals, and even your personal lifestyle design.

 A Georgian company is not going to have as much flexibility as a company in a more widely known jurisdiction.
 You’re not going to convince a Singaporean banker to open a bank account for your Georgian company.
-You will essentially box yourself into banking in Georgia.
-Perhaps a few offshore havens would deal with you, but your options will be far more limited.

 Offshore is about expanding your options, not creating limitations.

 In some cases, having a domestic company that pays a little bit of tax and grants you access to that country’s banking system will be worth it.
 As with anything, it’s a trade-off.